 We are looking for an ambitious and enthusiastic student to join our research group.
-During your PhD you will further develop the reconstituted system and use it to uncover and characterise novel mechanisms of eukaryotic chromosome replication.
-During your PhD you will become an expert in protein purification and complex biochemical reconstitution, while also gaining experience in yeast genetics and molecular biology.
-Our small group provides an excellent environment to learn new techniques, both directly from myself and from experienced post docs in the lab, whilst working on an independent project.
+During your PhD we will seek to develop a reconstituted system to assemble a functional replisome with purified human proteins, which we will use for mechanistic and structural analysis.
+You will become an expert in protein purification and complex biochemical reconstitution, whilst also having the opportunity to gain experience in structural biology.
+Our group provides an excellent environment to learn new techniques, both directly from myself and from experienced post docs in the lab, whilst working on an independent project.

 Regulated eukaryotic DNA replication origin firing with purified proteins.

 Nature 519(7544): 431-435